ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 ## What are the most effective mosquito repellent plants?

 There are certain plant species that act as **natural mosquito repellents**.
-They are mostly flowers, trees and shrubs of strong smells.
+They are mostly flowers, trees and shrubs with strong scents.
 Fragrant plants and herbs are very unplesant for mosquitoes, therefore they are great if you want to **protect your garden from those insects**.

 A plant known as **_Plectranthus glabratus_** or Swedish ivy is an ornamental plant with long, loose leaves.
 It's a great natural mosquito repellent.
 It looks best in a hanging pot, therefore it can be grown on balconies and patios.